3ship/glitch/README.md

        -v     Print version
 ```

-More info available from the man page: `man glitch`
+More info available from the man page: `man gnitch`

 An example dmenu script is [Here](./scripts/dmenu_streams.sh)